HashCore Docs

 Display Modes

-Various display modes can be selected for each board, including:
+Various information display modes can be selected for a board, including:

-The display mode affects only the visual representation of data and does not change hardware operating parameters.
+The selection of the display mode only affects the visual representation of data and does not change the equipment operating parameters.

 Board Disabling

-Depending on the miner model and hardware features, the method to disable a board may vary.
+Depending on the miner model and hardware features, the method of disabling a board may vary.

-In supported configurations, the board can be disabled directly via the board interface.
+In supported configurations, a board can be disabled directly through the board interface.

 In other cases, a separate additional setting is used.